4 Natural Stones to Use When Landscaping Around Your Pool

 Some of these seem a bit far-fetched, just trust us when we say that we’ve seen people install the wrong pavers around their pools and watched them spend a fortune in fixing a problem that should never have been a problem, to begin with!

 So it’s best to ask even the most ludicrous question now, rather than patch-work the problem later.

 Seal the deal

 Non-slip and with a flamed finish, granite is ideal for pool settings.
 It’s elegant and works very well with contemporary architecture.
-It’s one of the densest natural stones which is why it’s so popular for pools.
-What’s also appeals about granite is that the surface is quite speckled so it hides stains perfectly.
-It’s also known as being a low-porous rating.
+It’s one of the densest natural stones which is why it’s so popular as a pool paver.
+Granite sports a speckled finish which makes it an appealing stone for pool pavers because it hides stains.
+In the case that an accidental spill or stain occurs, you can easily hose down this paver because it has a low-porous rating.